A List of Business Travel Expenses You Can Write Off In 2023 [+Travel Expense Calculator & Tax Organizer]

 Travel agents are plagued with tricky questions when it comes to travel expense write-offs.
 If you have a few business meetings during a family vacation, how much of the trip can be a travel expense write-off?
 If you specialize in Europe does that mean any and all trips to Europe are tax write-offs?

 Don’t worry.
 Stick with us and we’ll clear up what you can and can’t write off as a travel expense.
-I learned a thing or two when I chatted with Jay Elstad, a CPA (Certified Public Accountant) with Riley Martin Ltd, and Stephanie Cannon, former accountant turned Founder of SC Travel Design.
-Our Friday 15 Episode with Stephanie Cannon is like a trailer for this article!
+I learned a thing or two when I chatted with Jay Elstad, a CPA (Certified Public Accountant) with Riley Martin Ltd, and Stephanie Cannon, a former accountant turned Founder of SC Travel Design.
+Our Friday 15 Episode with Stephanie Cannon in late 2022 is pretty much a movie trailer for this article!

 It turns out that figuring out travel expenses is a lot less intimidating when you talk to professionals.
 So I’m here to share their wisdom with you.
 Starting with HAR's beauteous tax organizer!
 Download it now and keep it handy while you go through the article!